Mohamad-Golden/freelancer/README.md

 _Project uses single folder structure for simplicity._
-_Also it's not using async due to sqlmodel lack of good support at the time of writing the project except chat section :)_
+_Also it's not using async due to sqlmodel lack of good support at the time of writing the project._